insanity54/video-website/builder/website/about/index.md

 The public IPFS gateway is what lets your computer pull data from IPFS without having to run IPFS yourself.
 There are a lot of other people using the gateway, so it can be slow.

-There is the potential for achieving faster download speeds if you bypass the public IPFS gateway completely and run your own IPFS daemon.
+There is the potential for achieving faster download speeds if you bypass the public IPFS gateway completely by running your own IPFS daemon.

 ## Do I need to run IPFS on my computer to use this website?